-You are welcome to join in any of the many worship services across the Benefice.
+You are welcome to join in any of the Anglican worship services across the Benefice.
 We hope you will feel at home.

 Common Worship (Order 1) is used for all Communion (or Eucharist) services.